mehdidc/code_hyperopt/README.md

 One application example is hyper-parameter optimization of machine learning models.

-The advantadge of codeopt lies in its simplicity.
+The advantage of codeopt lies in its simplicity.
 The original code to be optimized have to be modified a little to adapt to codeopt, so its readability (the original code) is not affected a lot.
 Also, codeopt allows easyness of prototyping because the original is not